3 Key Specifications of Driver Fitting

 Driver Face Angle

-Few drivers sold off the shelf offer options in the face angle to reduce the golfer’s tendency to slice or hook the ball.
+Very few drivers sold in retail stores offer options in the face angle to reduce the golfer’s tendency to slice or hook the ball.
 There is no better way to reduce a slice than to fit the golfer with a more closed face angle in the driver/fairway woods.
 For more severe slices, the golfer can be fit with a driver head with both a closed face and an offset hosel design.

 The rule of thumb for face angle change?
 At a carry distance of 200 yards, each one degree more closed the face angle is than the golfer’s current face angle represents a reduction in the slice of about 4 to 5 yards.